project-akri/akri-docs/proposals/onvif-discovery-handler-secret-info-schema.md

 Device credential entry is a direct mapping from device id to its credential, using "`username_<device-id>`" and "`password_<device id>`" as key names, note that `device_id` is in uuid string format, need to convert to C_IDENTIFIER format for use it in `discoveryProperties` key name.

+In addition to the "`username_<device-id>`" and "`password_<device-id>`" keys, Onvif Discovery Handler looks for two specific key names
+"`username_default`" and "`password_default`" that, if specified, Onvif Discovery Handler uses it as a fall back username/password value.
+If Onvif Discovery Handler cannot find a match credential by looking up the device id, and "`username_default`"/"`password_default`" are specified, Onvif Discovery Handler uses the default username/password to authenticate the device discovery.

 ```yaml
     discoveryProperties: